Mediterranean Lentil Salad

 For the salad:

-• 1 (8 ounce) package feta cheese cubed or crumbled
+• 8 ounces feta cheese cubed or crumbled (see note 4)

-• Fresh herbs for garnish (basil, parsley, thyme, mint, etc.)
+• Fresh herbs such as basil, parsley, thyme, and mint, for garnish

 Instructions

-• Bring 3 cups water to boil.
-Add lentils and simmer until tender, about 20 minutes.
+• To make the lentils, bring 3 cups water to boil.
+Add lentils and simmer until tender, about 15 to 20 minutes.
 Drain well.
 Spread on a rimmed baking sheet to cool completely.
+(Do not overcook.)

-• In a small bowl, whisk together olive oil, red wine vinegar, mustard, garlic, and oregano.
+• Meanwhile, In a small bowl, whisk together olive oil, red wine vinegar, mustard, garlic, and oregano.
 Season to taste with salt and pepper.
+(I like ½ teaspoon salt and ¼ teaspoon pepper)

-• In a large bowl, combine cooled lentils, cucumbers, tomatoes, olives, red onion, and feta cheese.
+• To assemble the salad, in a large bowl, combine cooled lentils, tomatoes, cucumber, olives, red onion, and feta cheese.
 Drizzle with vinaigrette.
 Toss to combine and garnish with fresh herbs if desired.
 Season to taste with salt and pepper.

 Notes

-To make this salad dairy-free or vegan, omit the cheese or switch it out with your favorite non-dairy crumbly cheese.
+4. Feta cheese: To make this salad vegan, omit the feta or substitute your favorite non-dairy crumbly cheese.

 Nutrition